johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.13 Partial Panel Maneuvers and Approaches.md

 	4. G1000 partial panel operations: See Garmin guidance doc (next page)
 4. GPS Failure^[Tips for CFI on this in [[GPS Simulated Failure]]]
 5. ATC notification
+	1. Can always ask for a delay vector
 6. No-gyro PAR approaches and ASR approaches
 7. Common errors:
 	1. Slow to recognize failure could result in unusual attitude